 News Business & Policy 2 Australian States Rebrand Shark Attacks As 'Encounters' They're softening language around human-shark incidents to reduce illogical fear.
 By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
 She holds a degree in English Literature and History from the University of Toronto.
-Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on July 27, 2021 LinkedIn Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Learn about our fact checking process on July 27, 2021 02:48PM EDT Sign warns of possible shark attack at Boa Viagem beach in Recife, Brazil.
-K Martinko Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Officials in two Australian states, New South Wales and Queensland, would like people to stop referring to run-ins with sharks as "attacks" and start calling them "incidents" or "encounters" instead.
+Learn about our editorial process Updated July 27, 2021 02:48PM EDT Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process Sign warns of possible shark attack at Boa Viagem beach in Recife, Brazil.
+K Martinko Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Officials in two Australian states, New South Wales and Queensland, would like people to stop referring to run-ins with sharks as "attacks" and start calling them "incidents" or "encounters" instead.
 The change in language, which was presented at a shark symposium in May 2021, has support from scientists.
 Leonardo Guida, a shark researcher at the Australian Marine Conservation Society who attended the symposium, agrees the change "helps dispel inherent assumptions that sharks are ravenous, mindless man-eating monsters."
 The fact is, on average sharks kill only four to five people annually worldwide.
 Last year 10 deaths were recorded, but that was considered unusually high, with the most deadly encounters since 2013.
 Bites are more common, with a global yearly average of 80, but again, most of these are nonfatal.
 People would do well to embrace some perspective.
 The odds of being killed by a shark in the U.S. are 3,748,067 to 1.
 You're far more likely to die from a bee sting, a dog bite, or even a lightning strike.
 Generally, a shark—whose 450-million-year-old powers of perception have not yet evolved to recognize us new human creatures in the water—will engage in an exploratory bite to check if a swimming or surfing human is a sea lion or seal.
 Upon discovering that they are not, the shark lets go and leaves, although occasionally great damage has already been done.
 Rob Stewart films an Oceanic Whitetip shark up close for 'Sharkwater: Extinction'.
 Rob Stewart Sharkwater Foundation Sandy Campbell of the Rob Stewart Sharkwater Foundation tells Treehugger, "Sharks don’t attack people!
 And when they do bite, it’s an accident and they let go.
 You’re not their food!
 It’s a great idea and important to change the language and the perception people have of sharks.
 People see sharks as monsters as they have been portrayed in films like Jaws."
 People who have encountered sharks should be allowed to describe the experiences in their own language, according to New South Wales' Department of Primary Industries, though it does "generally refer to 'incidents' or 'interactions' in [its] formal shark reporting."
 The Sydney Morning Herald said the department "has worked closely with Bite Club, a support group for survivors to inform its language."
 When incidents do happen, it fuels illogical rage against these animals.
 As shark researcher Guida told the Herald, "The choice of words can be potent since public fears about beach safety can be inflamed by alarmist language by politicians and the media."
 In reality, these animals are in far greater danger from humans than we are from them.
 Roughly 100 million sharks are killed annually through hunting and bycatch in fishing nets.
 Sign on a beach in Australia in 2009.
 Getty Images/Ian Waldie Criminalizing sharks in our minds makes us less inclined to protect them as the crucial apex predators that they are—and this comes with an environmental cost.
 Campbell of the Sharkwater Foundation continued: "Sharks are really important to the ocean ecosystem, managing the populations of fish and creatures below them.
 They protect reefs, sea grass areas, and hold carbon in their bodies, so they help with climate change.
 Oceans give us 60% of the oxygen we breathe and absorb our heat and excess carbon, the gas that causes climate change.
 We can’t live on land without healthy oceans, and sharks manage that."
 If a simple change in official language can guide people toward a calmer, more rational view of sharks, then it's a worthwhile move.
 "People should love sharks," Campbell said.
 "Changing the language is a great first step to people understanding their value."